marviano/marviano/README.md

 📫 Discord: axonide | Discord Channel: https://discord.gg/MprpWmsY -> Only discord with >= 1 yrs old can join

 :pushpin: Specialize in Validator Node Running, Web Scraping, Python, Flutter, Node.js, and Laravel.

-:pushpin: Code is all about prompting the AI as long as u got the logic and basic, Claude 3 is my best assistant.
+:pushpin: DYOR is the core skill on learning everything, including programming.
 :pushpin: I believe in the power of AI, that we will be getting enslaved by AI in the future.
 So we have to enslave them while we can now :poop:

 <!---